 Machine learning provides predictive power without the need for detailed mechanistic understanding.
 Thus, it complements perfectly synthetic biology's current needs.

-For example, we have used machine learning to predict the dynamics of new pathway inserted in a host (kinetic learning), or to guide metabolic engineering efforts to produce a yeast variety that supersedes hops in beer production.
+For example, we have used machine learning to choose promoters for a pathway, predict the dynamics of new pathway inserted in a host (kinetic learning), to guide metabolic engineering efforts to produce a yeast variety that supersedes hops in beer production.

-We are also working on applying Deep Learning methods to meet synthetic biology needs (work unpublished yet).
+We are also working on applying Deep Learning methods to meet synthetic biology needs.

 Flux-based Mechanistic Models